rishitakhestabit/trainee/Week2/day1/README.md

 This project is a simple travel blog webpage created using **only HTML5** as part of **Day 1 – HTML5 + Semantic Layout** assignment.
 The blog focuses on travel vlogs and destinations in Uttarakhand, including places like **Munsiyari, Harsil, Auli**, and nearby Himalayan regions.

-The main goal of this project is to understand **HTML structure, semantic elements, accessibility basics, and proper documentation**, without using CSS or `<div>` tags.
+The main goal of this project is to understand **HTML structure, semantic elements, accessibility basics, without using CSS or `<div>` tags.

 ---